SOAP Web Service Sources¶

 user has to provide them.

 In the “Create base view” dialog, these operations are marked with the icon .
-When you click Create base view of these operations, the Tool displays the dialog where you have to provide sample values for the input parameters, to invoke the operation (see Creating a base view over a Web service operation with anyType or polymorphic types).
+When you click Create base view of these operations, the Tool displays the dialog where you have to provide sample values for the input parameters, to invoke the operation.
 After this, the process of creating the Web service base views continues as usual.